deja-vu-platform/deja-vu/docs/tutorial.md

 (even though the object data itself is still loaded, emitted as an output, and used in several parts of the view).
-(Any action can be hidden with `hidden=true`, but the action still runs as if it wasn't hidden, the only difference is that it won't be shown to the user---and as a result, the user won't be able to interact with it.)
+(Any action can be hidden with `hidden=true`, but the action still runs as if it wasn't hidden, the only difference is that it won't be shown to the user&mdash;and as a result, the user won't be able to interact with it.)
 All `show-*` actions of clichés follow this pattern: when loaded, the action evaluates and if an id was given it fetches the entity (e.g., the object, score) with the given id